mqlibrary/resource-sharing-partners/docs/usage.md

 ```
 This would only run the harvesters for LADD and TEPUNA.

-After the harvesting is complete, a file containing all field changes for any changed partners is created called __harvest-partners-changes.csv__.
+After the harvesting is complete, a file containing all field changes for any changed partners is created called __harvest-partners-changes-[timestamp].csv__.
 This allows you to see all changes to any partners in a convenient format.

 ### IRLS Harvesting
 IRLS harvesting generates a config file in the config folder, __ILRS.json__.